 Though the overall order of the service has remained from the earliest times -- something of a watch with various observances, then reception of converts and mass -- this is hardly a recovery of a practice of the "early church".
 Their idea was not at all a vigil that begins and ends in the night before, any more than it was a Saturday morning service, but rather a service that was timed, for reasons we saw above, to conclude with the break of day!

-Now, the Vigil is generally held by everyone who holds it on the evening before Easter.
-But, while the service contains some ancient practices, those who hold it as a Saturday evening rather than a morning service are no more restoring themselves to some imagined purity of the "early church" -- it would seem St Paul wrote all those epistles because the early church was not in that great a shape! -- than those who hold it Saturday morning or who hold no service at all on Saturday stand apart from it.
+These days, the Vigil is generally held by everyone who holds it on the evening before Easter.
+But, while the service contains some ancient practices, holding it as a Saturday evening rather than a pre-dawn service no more restores some imagined purity or practice of the "early church" -- it would seem St Paul wrote all those epistles because the early church was not in that great a shape! -- than holding it Saturday morning or not holding a service at all on Saturday anytime stands apart from such an imagined restoration.